thelogicalgrammar/pLoT_workshop/_sources/intro.md

 ## Plan

+When this workshop is taught over a week, there is one session per day.

 When this workshop happens within a day, times are planned as follows:

 | Section                                  | Start - end   |